mqcomplab/bblean/README.md

    The outputs are stored in directory such as `bb_run_outputs/504e40ef/`, where `504e40ef` is a unique identifier (use `--out-dir <dir>` for a different location).
+   Additional flags can be set to control the BitBIRCH `--branching`, `--threshold`, and merge criterion.
+Optionally, cluster refinement can be performed with `--refine-num 1`.
+   `bb run --help ` for details.

    To cluster in parallel mode, use `bb multiround ./file-or-dir` instead.
 If pointed to a directory with multiple `*.npy` files, files will be clustered in parallel and sub-trees will be merged iteratively in intermediate rounds.
 For more information:
    `bb multiround --help`.
-In this case the outputs are written by default to `bb_multiround_outputs/<unique-id>/`. *Note that currently intermediate numpy files are saved but please do not rely on this, it may change in the near future.*
+Outputs are written by default to `bb_multiround_outputs/<unique-id>/`. *Currently intermediate numpy files are saved but please do not rely on this, it may change in the near future.*

-3. **Inspect the log.** The CLI prints a run banner with the parameters used, memory usage (when available), and elapsed timings so you can track each job at a glance.
+4. **Visualize the results**: You can plot a summary of the largest clusters with `bb plot-summary <output-path> --top 20` (largest 20 clusters).
+Passing the optional `--smiles <path-to-file.smi>` argument additionally generates Murcko scaffold analysis.
+For a t-SNE visualization try `bb plot-tsne <output-path> -- top 20`. t-SNE plots use [openTSNE](https://opentsne.readthedocs.io/en/latest/) as a backend, which is a parallel, extremely fast implementation.
+We recommend you consult the corresponding documentation for info on the available parameters.
+   Still, expect t-SNE plots to be slow for very large datasets (more than 1M molecules).

-## Exploring clustering results
+### Manually exploring clustering results

-Every run directory contains a `clusters.pkl` file with the molecule indices for each cluster, plus metadata in `*.json` files that captures the exact settings and performance characteristics.
+Every run directory contains a raw `clusters.pkl` file with the molecule indices for each cluster, plus metadata in `*.json` files that captures the exact settings and performance characteristics.
 A quick Python session is all you need to get started: